Blog

 Why Noosaga: The Name Behind the Atlas

-Most AI products hand you a blank box.
-Noosaga starts with structure, so you can explore what the model is doing without inventing the prompt yourself.
+Most AI products hand you an empty box.
+Noosaga starts with a field map, so you can inspect model output through structure.

 The Shape of a Field